 Initial teaching licensure programs

-Kendall College’s BA in Early Childhood Education for pre-kindergarten through third grade licensure.
+National Louis University’s BA in Early Childhood Education/Early Childhood Practice for pre-kindergarten through third grade licensure.
 (Also available with a non-licensure option.)

 Southern Illinois University Carbondale’s BS in Elementary Education for Grades 1 - 6 licensure and